Alfresco Content Services MCP server

 • Alfresco Content Services (Community or Enterprise)

-Option 1: Install with UV/UVX (Recommended)
+Install Using UV/UVX (Recommended)

 # Install UV (provides both uv and uvx commands)